Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

-\paragraph{Main algorithmic result} Our main algorithmic contribution is a quantum algorithm that solves \cref{prob:simulation}.
-We informally state this result as follows. \begin{theorem}[Informal version of \cref{thm:qalg}] Suppose that we are given a block-encoding $U_{H_S}$ of $H_S$, block-encodings $U_{S_{\alpha}}$ of $S_{\alpha}$ (for $\alpha \in [M]$), $\theta_k$, $\ket{Q_k}$ (all entries), and $d_k$ for $k \in [K]$ as in \cref{eq:correlation}.
+\paragraph{Algorithmic contribution} Our main algorithmic contribution is a quantum algorithm that solves \cref{prob:simulation}.
+We informally state this result as follows. \begin{theorem}[Informal version of \cref{thm:qalg}] Suppose that we are given a block-encoding $U_{H_S}$ of $H_S$, block-encodings $U_{S_{\alpha}}$ of $S_{\alpha}$ (for $\alpha \in [M]$), $\theta_k$, $\ket{Q_k}$ (all entries), {$\lambda$,} and $d_k$ for $k \in [K]$ as in \cref{eq:correlation}.
 Then there exists a quantum algorithm that solves \cref{prob:simulation} using

-queries to $U_{H_S}$, and $U_{S_a}$ and additional 1- and 2-qubit gates, where $\alpha$ is the normalizing factor of the block-encodings, $M$ is the number of interaction terms in \cref{eq: lvn-intro}, $K$ is the number of Lorentzian terms in \cref{eq:correlation}, and $d_{\max}$ is an upper bound of $|d_k|$. \end{theorem}
+queries to $U_{H_S}$, and $U_{S_a}$ and additional 1- and 2-qubit gates, where {$\mu$} is the normalizing factor of the block-encodings, $M$ is the number of interaction terms in \cref{eq: lvn-intro}, $K$ is the number of Lorentzian terms in \cref{eq:correlation}, and $d_{\max}$ is an upper bound of $\abs{d_k}$. \end{theorem}

 Our algorithm follows the high-level idea of~\cite{CW17}, but we have generalized their techniques to work with block-encoded inputs.
 The building block of our algorithm is an implementation of completely positive maps given block-encodings of the Kraus operators (see \cref{lemma:block-encoding-channel} for more details).
 Suppose the normalizing factors of the block-encodings of the Kraus operators are $\alpha_1, \ldots, \alpha_m$, then our construction gives the success probability parameter $1/\sum_{j=1}^m\alpha_j^2$, while a straightforward construction using Stinespring dilation yields a worse success probability parameter $1/(\sum_{j=1}^m\alpha_j)^2$, which does not permit the desired dependence on $t$ and $\epsilon$.